Archived Women-Owned QNBV Highlight Presentation Recording - 10/29/21

 $500,000 in tax credits are set-aside for investments made in QNBVs with their principal place of business in counties with a population of not more than 250,000.

-The Illinois Angel Investment Tax Credit Program offers tax credits to qualifying claimants in an amount equal to 25% of the claimant’s investment made directly in a qualified new business venture.
-While the tax credit may not exceed the taxpayer's Illinois income tax liability for the taxable year, the credit may be carried forward for up to 5 years following the excess credit year.
+The Illinois Angel Investment Tax Credit Program offers tax credits to qualifying claimants in an amount equal to 25% of the claimant’s eligible investment made directly in a qualified new business venture.
+While the tax credit may not exceed the taxpayer's Illinois income tax liability for the taxable year, the credit may be carried forward up to 5 years following the excess credit year.